 The Accademia is also referred to as the statue of David museum, and its no surprise!
 This statue is the pearl of the museum's exhibitions.
 However, David is just a tip of this iceberg.
 The gallery is also home to the collection of Michelangelo other works including his 4 unfinished Prisoners.
 Furthermore, you can find Florentine paintings from the 15th and 16th century by talented Uccello, Botticelli or del Sarto.
 A recent addition to the gallery is the Museum of Musical Instruments displaying masterpieces by Stradivari and Cristofori (inventor of the piano).

-With Accademia Tours Florence, you get much more than a quick access to the masterpieces that comes with skip-the-line Accademia Gallery tickets.
+With Accademia Gallery Guided Tour, you get much more than a quick access to the masterpieces that comes with skip-the-line Accademia Gallery tickets.
 The tour will help you understand and discover the motives and circumstances under which they were created.
 Yes, you could get all this information with an Accademia gallery audio guide, but the monotone descriptions are not always that fun.

 A real guide will cherry pick the most relevant information, allow you to share the experience with your friends and family, offer answers for your curious inquiries and indulge in an occasional joke.
 Above all, you can feel safe.
 With us, you will have a guaranteed entrance and an option to easily cancel shall your holiday frolics take you in another direction.